 "They filmed THE BLUES BROTHERS here."
 Brock was a film buff.

 "The opening scene."

-After crossing the river at West Jackson, we passed under I-80 on the way to Peoria.
+After crossing the river at West Jackson, I drove south Peoria.
 There was little traffic along the river road. @008 had been even worse in the Fly-Over than New York.

-Once hundreds of ships had plied its muddy current.
+Once hundreds of ships had plied the muddy Illinois River.

 There wasn't much left of the city on the Mississippi.